Hybrid Event Frame Sensors: Modeling, Calibration, and Simulation: Statistical Imaging Noise Model

-\textbf{Event Pixel:} The event pixel first accumulates charge during exposure, which in turn modulates the voltage, as illustrated in Fig.~\ref{fig:2-APS-Noise-Calibration-Pixel-Circuit} (d).
+\textbf{EVS Pixel:} The event pixel first accumulates charge, which in turn modulates the voltage, as illustrated in Fig.~\ref{fig:2-APS-Noise-Calibration-Pixel-Circuit} (d).
 Between two consecutive times $t_0$ and $t_1$, an event is triggered only when the voltage difference at \textit{logarithmic} domain between $V_{t_0}$ and $V_{t_1}$ exceeds the predefined threshold $\theta$.
 This mechanism makes the event generation process more complex than that of the APS.
 In hybrid sensors, the EVS operates at a fixed sampling rate to eliminate the \textit{scanning pattern} observed in earlier designs, \textit{e.g.}, DVS346~\cites{DAVIS346AER_2023,yates2020robotic}.
 At each recording time, the pixel integrates photocurrent over a short interval.
-The ideal accumulated voltage is denoted as $\hat V_t$, which is physically consistent with the shared $I_c$.
+The ideal accumulated voltage is denoted as $\hat V_t$.
+It is linearly proportional to the integrated photocurrent $I_c$, following the charge–voltage relation in the pixel circuit.
 The observed voltage is corrupted by multiple noise sources, photon shot noise $N_{\text{shot}}$, dark-current shot noise $N_{\text{DCSN}}$, fixed offsets $N_{\text{FP}}$, and a baseline voltage $V_{\text{PD}}$ from the photodiode circuit as in Eq.~\ref{eq:event_with_noise}.

 For two consecutive samples $t_0$ and $t_1$, the voltage difference is defined by Eq.~\ref{eq:delta_v_k_with_taly}.
 At time $t_1$, an event is generated as $\mathcal{Q}_e(\Delta V_{t_1})$, where $\mathcal{Q}_e(\cdot)$ denotes the quantization function: an ON event ($+1$) is triggered when $\Delta V_{t_1} > \theta$, an OFF event ($-1$) is triggered when $\Delta V_{t_1} < -\theta$.
 To analyze the noise distribution, we decompose $\Delta V_{t_1}$ into two parts as shown in Eq.~\ref{eq:delta_v_k_with_taly}: the \emph{signal term} $S$, determined by the clean voltages $\hat V_{t_0}, \hat V_{t_1}$, and the \emph{noise term} $N_e$, produced by various noise sources.
 Here, the instantaneous noise at time $t$ is given by $n_t = N_{\text{shot}} + N_{\text{FP}} + N_{\text{DCSN}}$.